-Area of Risk Risk Level Low/Medium/ High Consultation e.g. with Security Notes Proposed Risk Mitigations Services Speaker represents an organisation proscribed by the UK government The speaker intends/is likely to commit speech amounting to a terrorism related offence The speaker intends/is likely to cause fear/provocation of violence, stir up hatred, or cause harassment, alarm or distress The event may attract heightened media interest and/or a large number of attendees The subject, speaker, or organisation have attracted controversy and/or may mobilise significant opposition
+Area of Risk Risk Level Low/Medium/ High Consultation e.g. with Security Services Notes Proposed Risk Mitigations Speaker represents or is associated with an organisation proscribed by the UK government The speaker may include speech amounting to a terrorism related offence The speaker may cause or incite violence, hatred, personal harassment, alarm or distress Due to the talk subject, speaker, the organisations they are associated with, or the organisers of the event - the event may attract heightened media interest which may lead to potential issues around capacity The talk subject, speaker, the organisations they are associated with, or the organisers of the event - have attracted controversy and/or may mobilise significant protest

-22. Education Act 1994: Code of Practice implementing Section 22(3)
+Education Act 1994: Code of Practice implementing Section 22

-The Education Act 1994 (the "Act")(Section 22(3)) requires universities to issue a code of practice, setting out the manner in which the requirements of section 22(1) and (2) of the Act, relating to the organisation and activities of the Students' Union, are to be put into effect.
+The Education Act 1994, section 22, requires universities to issue a code of practice, setting out the manner in which the requirements of section 22 (1), (2) (4) and (5) of the Act, relating to the organisation and activities of the Students' Union, are to be put into effect.